This is HR’s time

 Partnering with IT and business leaders to improve collaboration, knowledge sharing, decision-making, compliance and data stewardship across the entire business.

-In all of these areas, the simple switch from information silos and fragmented communications to an open collaboration hub makes a major impact on efficiency, productivity, and happiness at work.
+In all of these areas, the simple switch from information silos and fragmented communications to channels and an open collaboration platform has a major effect on efficiency, productivity and happiness at work.

 Slack makes your HR software more effective